hathibelagal-dev/instantpolyglot/docs/eng/Javanese.md

 **Kucing kuwi, wulune ireng.**
 Cat that, fur-its black
-"That cat, its fur is black."
+“That cat, its fur is black.”

 **Omah sing gedhe kae, duweke sapa?**
 House REL big that, property-of who
-"That big house, whose property is it?"
+“That big house, whose property is it?”

 ### Particles